CesiumGS/cesium-webpack-example/TUTORIAL.md

 }
 ```
 3. Run `npm start` and open [http://localhost:8080/](http://localhost:8080/) in a web browser.
-4. Ensure that you see Hello World!
+4. You should now see the text "Hello World!" on the page.

 ![South San Francisco](./screenshots/hw.png)